Rakshit-11/Synk-Job-Portal/README.md

 - **Job Listings**: Users can post job listings, including details such as job title, company name, salary, location, and required skills.
 - **Job Applications**: Users can apply for jobs by submitting their resume and application details.
 - **User Profiles**: Users can view and manage their job applications and update their profile details.
-- **Admin Panel**: Admin users have additional privileges, such as managing job listings and reviewing job applications.
+- **Applicants :- Recruiter can view all the applicants that have applied for the job role

 ## Technologies Used